redabs/kalam/README.txt

         [ ] .otf
     [ ] Layouting/ wrapping
     [ ] Rendering (software/ hardware?)
-        Software rendering would be the most portable because on any platform we just need a framebuffer.
         [ ] DPI awareness
         [ ] Ligatures
     [ ] Scaling?